Metric | Description | Other Names/Notes |

 \[ R^2 = 1 - \frac{\sum_{i=1}^{n}(y_i - \hat{y}_i)^2}{\sum_{i=1}^{n}(y_i - \bar{y})^2} \tag{4.1}\]

 Alternatively, \(R^2\) can be calculated as the squared correlation between the target and predicted values, which may be more conceptually intuitive.
 In that sense it can almost always be useful as a descriptive measure, just like we use means and standard deviations in exploratory data analysis.
 However, it is not so great at telling us about predictive quality.
 Why?
 Take the predictions from our rating model, and add 10 to them, or make them all negative.
-In both cases, if you calculate it as the squared correlation of your predictions and target, even though your predictions would be ridiculous, but your \(R^2\) will be the same.
-If you use the formula, you could even get negative values!
+In both cases, if you calculate it as the squared correlation of your predictions and target, even though your predictions would be ridiculous, your \(R^2\) will be the same.
+If you use the formula shown, you could even get negative values!
 Another problem is that for training data, \(R^2\) will always increase as you add more features to your model, whether they are useful or pure noise!
-This is why we use other metrics to assess predictive quality2.
+This is why we use other metrics to assess predictive quality.

 = sum((df_test$rating - predictions)^2)